google/caliban/paper/paper.md

 research - interactive development, local execution, cloud execution and data analysis in a notebook environment.

-The user simply writes code and runs it using Caliban's various subcommands, instead of executing code directly on their machine.
-This process is, for the researcher, just as easy as executing code directly.
+With Caliban, the user simply writes code and runs it using Caliban's various subcommands, instead of executing code directly on their machine.
+This process is, for the researcher, just as easy as executing code directly: all the user needs to do is specify required packages in a `requirements.txt` file.
 Behind the scenes, all development has moved inside of a Docker container.
 This makes it transparent to move code's execution from a local environment to Cloud.
 This ease makes it easy to go from a simple prototype running on a workstation to thousands of experimental jobs running on Cloud.
 This removal of friction allows a researcher the freedom to be creative in ways that their psychology simply wouldn't allow, given the typical pain caused by moves between environments.

+In addition, Caliban makes it easy to launch multiple jobs with varying command-line arguments with a single command, using experiment configuration files.

 # Caliban's Execution Environments